lexrex333/Ecoli-Project1/README.md

 * [Introduction to the Long-Term Evolution Experiment (LTEE)](https://the-ltee.org/about/)
 * [Tempo and mode of genome evolution in a 50,000-generation experiment](https://www.nature.com/articles/nature18959)

-## Installing the Softwares
+## Installing Software Dependencies
-Make sure all of the tools are installed within the directory you will running everything.
+Make sure all of the tools are installed within the directory where you will be running everything.

-In case you have issues with MultiQC, MASH, and Trimmomatic, please refer to this for additional help - also located within their githubs tagged up above.
+In case you have issues with MultiQC, MASH, and Trimmomatic, please refer to this for additional help - also see their githubs linked up above.

-Downloading MultiQC:
+Installing MultiQC:
 ```bash

 git clone https://github.com/MultiQC/MultiQC.git